 Argentyn 23 is a unique form of silver.
 A refined, improved colloidal silver.

-Wait, please don’t leave because you read the word “silver” and said oh helllll no, quackery alert.
+Please don’t stop reading because you read the word “silver” and said “oh helllll no, quackery alert.”

 I felt exactly the same way.

 I refused to try any form of silver.
-Because while I’m heavily into alternative medicine, I didn’t trust gulping back a liquid version of my favorite sterling silver earrings (obviously an exaggeration, no comparison).
+Because while I’m serious about alternative medicine, I didn’t trust drinking a liquid version of my favorite sterling silver earrings (obviously an exaggeration, there’s no comparison).

 But Argentyn 23 is safe, non-toxic and *effective for bacterial and viral infections.
 It’s a bio-active hydrosol form of silver.
 In a nutshell this means super small (nano) particles with positively charged ions.
-This unique molecular makeup makes all the difference.
+It’s unique molecular makeup makes all the difference in safety and efficacy.

-I need to say upfront that the FDA just issued a warning to companies claiming their silver products prevent or cure COVID-19.
-Dietary supplement companies are prohibited by the FDA from making statements that their products prevent or cure disease.
+I need to say upfront that the FDA issued a warning to companies that claimed their silver products prevent or cure COVID-19.
+Dietary supplement companies are prohibited by the FDA from stating that their products prevent or cure disease.